-These Courses are designed to be of benefit to both the novice tracker and yet at the same time to fine tune the skills of an experienced tracker.
-Aspects covered are principles of tracking, track&sign identification, study of animal gaits and movements, tracking techniques, the study of animal behaviour and signs, and animal trailing methods.
-All assessments are accredited by Cybertracker conservation and FGASA.
+This course is designed to benefit the novice tracker and fine-tune the skills of an experienced tracker.
+Aspects covered are principles of tracking, track and sign identification, study of animal gaits and movements, tracking techniques, the study of animal behaviour and signs, and animal trailing methods.
+All assessments are accredited by CyberTracker conservation and FGASA.

 The FGASA NQF4 or Field Guide qualification (previously known as Level 2) requires a minimum of one year of guiding experience and is not earned on a course.
 However, to prepare you for this step in your career, during your Bushwise course you will gain knowledge specific to the NQF4 qualification.
 This includes more complex topics and theory.